NHSDigital/nhse-epr-integration/pages/appendix1.md

 <a name="period"></a>
-__context HMUST include a period set to the Appointment start and end times, e.g.__
+__context MUST include a period set to the Appointment start and end times, e.g.__
 ```json
 "context": {
   "period": {